kadir014/nova-physics/README.md

 # Building
-The library uses C99 standard and depends only on the C STL.
+The library uses C99 standard and depends only on the C standard library.

 For further instructions see [here](BUILDING.md).